brent-soles/CS487-DB-Generator/part-two/Readme.md

 The reason for leaving each system in their default configuration is because of the fact most side and hobby projects, and possibly startups, use these systems in their default state rather than fine tuning it before beginning to build any application.
 With our benchmark, we hope to examine which system may be better for building a performant application withouth having to adjust any settings.
 In addition, our benchmark aims to test the consistency of each platform by running each test in the benchmark multiple times.

 ## Hypothesis
 The hypothesis we have for the experiments in this benchmark is: MySQL and Postrgres should have similar performance for the simpler queries of the benchmark.
-However, once they systems are executing `JOIN` statements, we think Postgres will be more performant than MySQL, due to MySQL only implementing nested loop joins (See 'Join' in 'System Research' section for more information).
+However, once they systems are executing `JOIN` statements, we think Postgres will be more performant than MySQL, due to MySQL only implementing nested loop joins (See 'Joins' in 'System Research' section for more information).

 ---
 # System Research